 A sub-group of the NTS Charging Methodology Forum identified that as the inputs into the LRMC model are varied the resulting price changes are not intuitive and the changes can cause unpredictable results, and the changes to prices can be volatile.
 As a result, similar offtake points (in terms of offtake volumes and distances from points of entry) may incur materially different charges.
 Use of a methodology which delivers more comparable costs would better facilitate these objectives.

-0621A: the application of an 86% discount and exemption from Revenue Recovery Charges for storage users better achieves this objective.
+0621A: The application of an 86% discount and exemption from Revenue Recovery Charges for storage users better achieves this objective.
 Firstly, as described in the Storengy and WWA reports (footnote 8) gas storage provides shippers with access to physical flexibility to manage any physical portfolio imbalances which occur for a variety of reasons.
 Gas storage is an essential tool for a large number of shippers which contract directly with storage operators, but also provides wider benefits to all shippers as a result of enhanced security of supply and well-understood, significant, positive externalities.
 These wider benefits dampen price volatility and reduce the likelihood of network constraints, gas deficit issues and cost escalation (see WWA and Storengy reports, footnote 8).